CloudNativeSDWAN/cnwan-operator/docs/configuration.md

 ## Format

-The CNWAN Operator can be configured with the following YAML format.
+The CN-WAN Operator can be configured with the following YAML format.

 ```yaml
 gcloud: